upper waypoint

 Ashley Richardson cheers during the Golden State Valkyries’ home opener against the Phoenix Mercury at Chase Center in San Francisco on May 10, 2026.
 (Beth LaBerge/KQED)

-Most recently, before their first game against the Seattle Storm Friday, the team waived fan-favorite Kate Martin.
+Most recently, before their first game against the Seattle Storm on Friday, the team waived fan-favorite Kate Martin.

 Even so, fans want to trust the process.

 “It’s hard to listen to all the noise, all the people who are really upset,” Dorney said.
-“I think last year it worked out pretty well so I think I trust the GM, I trust the coaches.
+“I think last year it worked out pretty well, so I think I trust the GM, I trust the coaches.
 It seems like they have a very good game plan.”

 Dorney came to the game with their mom, Gail, for Mother’s Day.